wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 file.close()
 ```

-## 4.2 Inline local functions
+## 4.2 Unpicklable Object/Functions
-In this section we will outline some objects that cannot be serialized.
-They are mainly composed of local functions or lambda functions.
+In this section we will outline some objects that cannot be serialized by pickle module.
 These objects that cannot be serialized will not be called by XMESI and XME.MPI.

+Examples:

+### 4.2.1 Functions Inner a Closure Function Frame

 ```python
 #This situation is prohibited in python MP